Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

 offers practice in addition and subtraction, including negative results, but the main aim is for pupils to concentrate on making sure that all the ways of rolling the three dice are reached.
-This will need some sort of system and you could focus on how this could be recorded.
+This will need some sort of system and you could focus on how answers could be recorded.

 You could introduce the problem using real dice and modelling the calculation a few times so that pupils get a feel for it.
 Once a few results have been recorded on the board, invite the pupils to speculate on how many different results there might be.